Nafeij/YaK-s-SSLTBS1-Fixpack/README.md

 # Latest releases

+> ## 3.4
+> 6 Feb 2023
+> - Fixed variation of previous Ekkill import bug where his state is not correctly set if you have Ekkill has a prisoner and release him afterwards.

 > ## 3.3
 > 1 Feb 2023
 > - Added **Nafeij's Pillager Submod** option.
 Enables pillage mode at battle start.